Constitutional-Archive/Constitutional-Access/README.md

 type .env # On Windows
 # ---------- Or ---------------
 touch .env # On Linux
-# Then dit .env with Azure Blob credentials, OpenAI key, etc.
+# Then edit .env with Azure Blob credentials, OpenAI key, etc.

 # Run locally
 npm start